The war in Ukraine has spiralled into a fully-fledged humanitarian catastrophe.

 The EU coordinated its first medical evacuation in the Ukraine crisis, helping to transfer 3 chronically ill Ukrainian children with their relatives from Poland to Italy.

-Czechia requested assistance due to large influx of refugees, in the form of emergency temporary shelters, accommodations items, and camp manager experts.
+Czechia requests assistance due to large influx of refugees, in the form of emergency temporary shelters, accommodations items, and camp manager experts.

-The EU mobilised further assistance via the rescEU medical stockpiles based in Germany, Hungary and the Netherlands.
+The EU mobilises further assistance via the rescEU medical stockpiles based in Germany, Hungary and the Netherlands.

 Logistical hubs have been established in Poland, with others being set up in Romania and Slovakia, to distribute required aid to Ukraine as quickly as possible.

-Commissioner for Crisis Management, Janez Lenarčič, and Commissioner for Home Affairs, Ylva Johansson, travelled to Poland to assess the situation on the ground and assistance and coordination needs for providing protection to people fleeing the war in Ukraine.
+Commissioner for Crisis Management, Janez Lenarčič, and Commissioner for Home Affairs, Ylva Johansson, visit Poland to assess the situation on the ground and coordination needs for providing protection to people fleeing the war in Ukraine.

-Following a request from the Government of Ukraine for emergency assistance, the European Commission coordinated the delivery of essential supplies to support the civilian population via the EU Civil Protection Mechanism to support the civilian population.
+Following a request from the Government of Ukraine for emergency assistance before the invasion, the EU started delivering essential supplies via the EU Civil Protection Mechanism to support the civilian population.